 Bremelanotide is an effective treatment for arousal disorder, which is characterized by the lack or absence of desire for sexual activity in a situation that would normally produce a response to the stimulus.
 This disorder can be caused physically because of circulatory problems or alterations in neurological functions where low levels of libido (desire for sexual activity) are observed.
 Libido is regulated both by the sex hormones and the associated neurotransmitter that act upon testosterone and dopamine.

 PT-141 side effects

 The main side effect caused by nasal application of pt-141 was related to the increase of blood pressure in some patients who have used it.
 Later some studies showed that this peptide seemed to circumvent the presence of blood pressure side effects through its subcutaneous application.
 Due to the increase in blood pressure as a side effect, Bremelanotide has been developed as a treatment for hemorrhagic shock.
 Minor side effects reported for this peptide include nausea, yawning, stretching, decreased appetite, flushing, sweating, somnolence, headache, and dizziness among others.

 Bremelanotide has shown potential effects to improve social cognition and behavior, what also promotes it as a treatment for autism, which is a disorder of brain development characterized by difficulties in social interaction, verbal and nonverbal communication, and repetitive behaviors.
 Autism also is closely related to intellectual disability, difficulties in motor coordination and attention, and physical health issues.

 PT 141 Dosage

-Subcutaneous injection of Bremelanotide (PT 141) has showed favorable results in treating sexual dysfunction with doses of 0.75, 1.25 and 1.75 mg.
-Nevertheless it is necessary that it is administered under the supervision and recommendation of a medical specialist.
+Subcutaneous injection of Bremelanotide (PT 141) has shown favorable results in treating sexual dysfunction with doses of 0.75, 1.25 and 1.75 mg.
+Nevertheless, it is necessary that it is administered under the supervision and recommendation of a medical specialist.